Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 Prerequisites

-• Admin enablement: an admin must enable auto mode in Claude Code admin settings before users can turn it on
+• Admin enablement for Team and Enterprise plans.
+An admin must enable Auto Mode in Claude Code admin settings before users can turn it on.
+Max and API users can enable it directly.

 CLI